 Boot Camp for Incoming Public Policy Graduate Students

-The 2020 Economics and Math Preparatory 'Boot Camp' for incoming Public Policy Graduate Students will be held on Monday, August 31st until Friday, September 11th.
-Daily lectures will be held from 9-10 a.m. and then office hours TBD.
-(The dates for the 2021-22 academic year will be posted by June 2021.)
+The 2021 Economics and Math Preparatory 'Boot Camp' for incoming Public Policy Graduate Students will be held on Tuesday, September 7 until Friday, September 17th.

-Math Boot Camp will be in week one: August 31-September 4.
-Econ Boot Camp will be in week two: September 7-11.
+Math Boot Camp will be in week one: September 7 - 10.
+Econ Boot Camp will be in week two: September 13-17.
 The instructor will send more a detailed syllabus in late August.
+Student should plan to watch pre-recorded videos in advance and attend afternoon sessions to work on problems from 1:00-5:00 p.m.

 The course will review/introduce students to mathematic and economic concepts that will be encountered frequently in first year MPP and MA core graduate courses.